The-Estonian/Game_tic_tac_toe/README.md

 # Game_tic_tac_toe
-My version of the game "Tic-Tac-Toe" made to work in windows cmd terminal.
+My version of the game "Tic-Tac-Toe".
+Made to work in windows cmd terminal.
 Game pulled out of my SDA-Tasks repository to keep it separate.
 All of the development (~100) commits still remain there.

 Created old school loading screen and menu for some eye candy.